nhsconnect/national-authentication/pages/Implementation/ImpGuide_ASPExample.md

 Four steps are involved in getting going from scratch:
 > 1. You need VS 2017 and ASP.Net Core Framework set up on your computer.
 > 2. Create your basic ASP.NET Core application as a starting point
-> 3. Modify your application to defer authentication to the CAS Service.
+> 3. Modify your application to defer authentication to the NHS Identity Service.

 ### Create your basic ASP.NET Core web application
 To create you new web site just create a new project in VS 2017 and choose the ASP.NET Core Web Application